Charles A. Wikoff

 Charles Augustus Wikoff (March 3, 1837 – July 1, 1898) was a Union Army officer serving from American Civil War until he became the most senior ranking United States Army officer killed in the Spanish–American War.

 Early life and education

-Wikoff was born in Easton, Pennsylvania, and graduated from Lafayette College with both a bachelors and masters degree.
+Wikoff was born in Easton, Pennsylvania, and graduated from Lafayette College with both a bachelor's and master's degree.

 Career

 Wikoff began his career as a civil engineer under George B. McClellan on the Illinois Central Railroad, where he worked for two years, from 1855 until 1857.

 American Civil War

 In April 1861, at the outbreak of the American Civil War, Wikoff enlisted as a private in the 1st Pennsylvania Infantry Regiment.
 The following month, in May 1861, he was commissioned first lieutenant in the 15th U.S. Infantry.
 He was shot in the left eye at the Battle of Shiloh and wore an eye patch throughout the rest of his life.
 He also participated in the Battle of Chickamauga and the Battle of Missionary Ridge, for which he was a brevetted major.
 He was promoted to captain in August 1864.